yujin-chen/s2025-assignment4-hpc/README.md

 Check out useful [lectures from CS336 at Stanford](https://github.com/stanford-cs336/spring2024-lectures).

 If you see any issues with the assignment handout or code, please feel free to raise a GitHub issue or open a pull request with a fix.
+Any improvements of the existing codebase (including adaptations from Stanford to UHM workflows, modifications of PDF, etc) will be rewarded with extra points.

 ## Setup